 All three food items return in name with slightly different takes on the ingredients in the savory items.
 Wine can apparently not be deconstructed this year, as we lose both the red and the white, but the Rainboba and Deconstructed Breakfasts return.

-Deconstructed Reuben: Sliced Corned Beef, Rye-crusted Sauerkraut, and Jarlsberg Cake with Broken Thousand Island Dressing – $6.75
+Deconstructed Reuben: Rye Popover, Corned Beef, Gryuère Panna Cotta, and Brined Brussels Sprouts with Broken Thousand Island Dressing – $6.75

-Deconstructed Strawberry Cheesecake: Whipped, New York Style Cheesecake with Fresh Florida Strawberries and Sugar Cookies with Micro-basil – $6.25
+Deconstructed Strawberry Cheesecake: Whipped New York-style Cheesecake with Fresh Florida Strawberries and Sugar Cookies – $6.25

 Rainboba: Sparkling Water layered with Fruit Boba and topped with a Foam Cloud – $8